-Tran Anh Kim (m) is a former prisoner of conscience, army officer and writer.
-It is believed that the first time he was arrested on December 2009 was for his connection with a group that he was about to launch: "Citizens Raising the Flag of Democracy" (Luc Luong Quoc Dan Dung Co Dan Chu).
-Supporter of Bloc 8406 -- an internet based pro-democracy group --, he was previously sentenced to five and half years of imprisonment followed by three years of house arrest for his peaceful activities to raise public awareness of corruption.
-He was released in January 2015 but re-arrested 8 months later, on September 21, 2015.
-He was sentenced on December 16, 2016 to thirteen years in prison and four years of probation on release under Article 79 "Plotting to overthrow the government."
-He is in poor and deteriorating health.
+(7) Tran Anh Kim (m) is a former prisoner of conscience, army officer and writer.
+It is believed that the first time he was arrested on December 2009 was for his connection with a group that he was about to launch "Raising the flag of Democracy (Luc Luong Quoc Dan Dung Co Dan Chu).
+Supporter of Bloc 8406 -- an internet based pro-democracy group --, he was previously sentenced to five and half years' imprisonment and three years house arrest on release for his peaceful activities raising awareness of corruption.
+He was released in January 2015 and rearrested 8 months later, on September 21, 2015.
+He was sentenced on December 16, 2016 to thirteen years in prison and four years of probation on release under Article 79 "Plotting to overthrow the government".

-Pastor Y Yich (m) is an evangelical pastor from the Central Highlands.
-He was arrested for the first time on 18 December 2006 for "plotting against the government."
+(8) Pastor Y Yich (m) is an evangelical pastor form the Central Highlands.
+He was arrested for the first time on 18 December 2006 for "plotting against the government".
 After serving four years in Xuan Phuoc Prison, he was discharged on 18 September 2011 and put under probation for three years.
 He resumed proselytizing to his Bahnar ethnic community and was arrested for the second time on 13 May 2013.
-This time he was sentenced to twelve years in prison.
+He was sentenced to twelve years in prison.
 As a result of being beaten and tortured in prison, his health has deteriorated.
-He has been denied medical treatment for high blood pressure, rheumatism, and stomach inflammation; prison authorities have refused to deliver to him medicine sent by his family.
+He has been denied medical treatment for high blood pressure, rheumatism, and stomach inflammation; prison authorities have refused to deliver medicine to him which was brought to the facility by his family.

-Do Thi Hong (f) is a member of the An Dan Dai Dao, a Buddhist sect founded in 1969 but outlawed after April 1975.
-The religious group ran an eco-tourism company at the Da Bia Tourist Resort in Phu Yen Province.
+(9) Do Thi Hong (f) is a member of the An Dan Dai Dao, a Buddhist sect founded in 1969 but outlawed after April 1975.
+The religious group ran an eco-tourist company at the Da Bia Tourist Resort in Phu Yen Province.
 They signed a contract with the local authorities to engage in protecting the forest and environment.
-The group believed in the prophecies of Nguyen Binh Khiem, a 16th century Vietnamese seer similar to Nostradamus, and dreamed of building a new "Utopia" in which science, nature and humankind would be harmoniously balanced.
+The group believed in the prophecies of Nguyen Binh Khiem, a 16th century oracle or Vietnamese equivalent of Nostradamus, and dreamed of building a new "Utopia" in which science, nature and humankind would be harmoniously balanced.
 They organized conferences and produced leaflets to disseminate their beliefs.
 Mrs Do Thi Hong was arrested in February 14, 2012 along with 22 other members of the sect.
-They were all charged and convicted under Article 79 of the Penal Code "Plotting to overthrow the government."
+Mrs Hong and the other 22 were all charged and convicted under Article 79 of the Penal Code "Plotting to overthrow the government".
 She was sentenced to thirteen years in prison, followed by a five year probationary period.
 She is detained in Binh Phuoc prison and reported to be in poor health.